ServiceNow/picard/README.md

 Training artifacts like checkpoints will be stored in this directory.

 The default configuration is stored in `configs/train.json`.
-You can change the configuration by editing this file.
 The settings are optimized for a GPU with 40GB of memory.

 ### Evaluation